ChorusOne/network-handbook/src/chorus-one/physical-location.md

    but spreading our infrastructure brings challenges of its own.
    As we observed before,
-   distributed systems tend to become slower and less stable when they are spead out further.
+   distributed systems tend to become slower and less stable when they are spread out further.
    Although we have a global team, and we operate servers worldwide, the majority of our infrastructure is located in Europe